BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

 8. When you run `download.py`, `download.sh` or `download.ps1`, it will provide instructions to set up your API key
 9. Set up API key
+10. Ensure you have sufficient storage available for your selected data to download.
+Size requirements can be viewed in README.txt.
-10. Run `download.py`, `download.sh` or `download.ps1` again
+11. Run `download.py`, `download.sh` or `download.ps1` again
-11. The data should now download and checksum
+12. The data should now download and checksum

 ### Common Issues and Problems